bloodwiing/VU_MIF_Robotics/hw1/README.md

 **Possible improvements**:
 * **FULL** and **REACTIVE** mode should not be one of the cycle toggles, when the user is trying to navigate their home under the guide of a **NIGHT** light mode.
+* LCD display brightness could be regulated with a potentiometer.
+* Photoresistor sensitivity could be regulated with a potentiometer.